galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 > ### {% icon question %} Questions
 >
-> How are clustered the cell types given the neighborhood graph?
+> How well are the cell types clustered in the neighborhood graph?
 >
 > > ### {% icon solution %} Solution
 > >
 > > T cells (CD4+ and CD8+) are clustered together with NK cells.
 Monocytes cells (CD14+ and FCGR3A+) are close to each others, with Dendritic and Megakaryocytes.
-B cells are physically independant.
+B cells are physically independent.
 > >
 > {: .solution}
 {: .question}